pivotal/docs-tap/prerequisites.md

         >optimize security and performance.
 For more information about Tanzu Build Service
         >dependencies, see [About lite and full dependencies](tanzu-build-service/dependencies.md#lite-vs-full).

-- Registry credentials with read and write access made available to Tanzu Application Platform to store images.
+- Registry credentials with read and write access available to Tanzu Application Platform to store images.

 - Network access to your chosen container image registry.